 All these advantages could be leveraged not just by one system but across many through the use of common and open interfaces mentioned previously (FHIR).

 It is clear that traditional technology is not enough and we have to learn how to leverage the latest innovations in analytics.
-While registries will not provide a silver bullet strategy, registries give us the ability to practically focus technology.
+While registries will not provide a silver bullet strategy, registries gives us the ability to practically focus technology.
 There is obviously no substitute for clinical talent nor patient self advocacy and engagement, but we can optimize performance by providing modern clinical registries that scale.
 These new analytic tools can surface the insights providers and patients really need and thus enable precise decision making.